 If you’re planning a trip to Bratislava in December, it’s likely to take advantage of the Christmas market season.

-You’ll find all the Christmas market standards – glühwein (hot, spiced red wine), roast sausages, chimney cakes – as well as a few Slovakian specialties.
 If you’re looking for what makes a Bratislava Christmas market distinct, look for lokša, thick salty pancakes served salty (with roasted pork or a delicious Slovak sheep’s cheese called bryndza) or sweet (with nutella or poppy seeds).

 While travel in Europe is safe, pickpocketing is a major issue.
 Thwart would-be pickpocketers with a chic, sleek backpack with double-interlocking zippers, slash-proof construction, & RFID blockers!
 I’ve carried this PacSafe backpack to 30+ countries with me, and it’s my #1 travel companion.
 Pick from one of seven colors — I have and love the classic black one!

-The Bratislava Castle is a stunner.
-On a hill overlooking the Old Town, its four white turrets peep from behind rooftops all over Bratislava.
+The Bratislava Castle is a beautiful building on a hill overlooking the Old Town.
+You’ll see its four white turrets peep from behind rooftops all over Bratislava.